 than GMX_OPENMP_MAX_THREADS threads.

-#1 Updated by Szilárd Páll almost 3 years ago
+#1 Updated by Szilárd Páll about 3 years ago

 Indeed, it should not crash.
 By design

 GMX_OPENMP_MAX_THREADS needs to be set at compile time to be able to use >32 threads/rank (this sets #bits used by the the masked sparse reduction in the bondeds).
 I'm not sure if the check broke recently or something else is wrong. ( IIRC this worked last time I tested on Power 8 a few weeks ago. )

 #3 Updated by Jiri Kraus about 3 years ago

 I can't reproduce this with GMX_OPENMP_MAX_THREADS=64 on x86.

 Could you run a debugger to see where it segfaults?

 As Szilard said in comment #1 I would say its expected that the error does not reproduce with GMX_OPENMP_MAX_THREADS=64.
 I did not file this issue because I expected mdrun to work with more than 32 threads if GMX_OPENMP_MAX_THREADS is not changed.
 But if the number of OpenMP threads requested on the command line exceeds GMX_OPENMP_MAX_THREADS mdrun should either exit with a understandable error message or cap the number of OpenMP threads to GMX_OPENMP_MAX_THREADS and print a warning.
 Does that make sense?

 #6 Updated by Berk Hess about 3 years ago